More patients are now eligible to receive an added layer of protection against COVID-19.

 “I’ve read cases where people haven’t had the vaccines, and then they’ve gotten the virus and it’s not a pretty picture,” he added.

 Munson said he respects each person’s individual choice, but he’s hopeful unvaccinated individuals will soon decide to become vaccinated.

 “You’re going to be fine.
 You’re going to be fine.
 There’s really nothing to it.
 It’s the simplest thing you can do.
-I think for trying to slow down the horrific (virus), whether it’s the delta (variant), I think it really helps you.
+I think for trying to slow down the horrific (virus), I think it really helps you.